 Revenue primarily consists of commissions and fees charged on each real estate transaction completed by us or our partner agents.
 We recognize commission-based brokerage revenue upon closing of a real estate transaction, net of any commission refund, closing-cost adjustment, commission discount or transaction fee adjustment.
 Partner revenue consists of fees earned by referring customers to partner agents.
 Partner revenue is earned and recognized when partner agents close a referred transaction, net of any refund provided to customers.
-Revenue earned from selling homes previously purchased by Redfin Now is recorded on a gross basis upon closing.
+Revenue earned from selling homes previously purchased by Redfin Now is recorded at closing on a gross basis, representing the sales price of the home.
 There was no such revenue from home sales for all periods presented.